 Funding Made Possible Through Natural Gas “Act 13” Impact Fees

-The approved projects will remediate and construct housing and address housing needs for seniors, low to moderate income individuals and individuals with disabilities.
-The projects will also provide rental assistance, offer homeownership options and enhance flood mitigation efforts and education.
+The approved projects will remediate and construct housing and address housing needs for seniors, low to moderate income individuals and individuals who are intellectually disabled or those with mental health issues.
+The projects will also provide rental assistance and offer homeownership options.

-- Lycoming // Brodart Neighborhood of City of Williamsport // Brodart Neighborhood Improvement Program // $515,000
+- Lycoming // City of Williamsport Historic Properties Rehabilitation Program // $225,000

 - Sullivan // Countywide // Rental Assistance Program // $70,000